aleksei-berezkin/typique/README.md

 npx typique --projectFile ./index.ts --tsserver ./path/to/tsserver.js -- ...ts-args
 ```

 - `--projectFile ./index.ts` *(required)* — any TypeScript (`.ts` or `.tsx`) file in your project.
 It’s used to bootstrap the TypeScript project and initialize the Typique plugin.
 Common choices are your root component or application entry point.
-Note: don't specify here `tsconfig.json`, it will likely not work.
+Relative paths are resolved against the current working directory. *Note:* don't specify here `tsconfig.json`, it will likely not work.
 See below on specifying `tsconfig.json`.
 - `--tsserver ./path/to/tsserver.js` *(optional)* — path to the TypeScript server executable.
 If not set, the script invokes `import.meta.resolve('typescript/lib/tsserver.js')` to discover the file.
 - `...ts-args` *(optional)* — any valid TS server command line arguments, e.g. logging verbosity and logfile.